What Cleaning Details Make a Vacation Rental Feel Guest Ready

 The “not fully stocked” review is one of the most preventable complaints in short-term rental hosting.
 It almost always comes down to undefined par levels rather than crew negligence.

-Par levels worth defining for every Castle Pines rental:
+Par levels to define for every Castle Pines rental:

-• Dish soap, dishwasher pods, sponges: visible and unused.
+• Dish soap, dishwasher pods, sponges: Visible and unused on every visit.

-• Coffee, tea, sugar, creamer: stocked to the host’s branded amount.
+• Coffee, tea, sugar, creamer: Stocked to the host’s defined quantity.

 • Paper towels: 1 full roll mounted, 2 spares in pantry.